Purchasing Card Directory

 If there are still deficiencies found on the follow-up audit, further sanctions may be imposed up to and including suspension of cardholder privileges including mandatory retraining.
 If necessary, the cardholder's Dean, Chief or Vice President may be notified of the results depending on the severity of the infraction(s).

 The Purchasing Manager and the Director of Business Services will be copied on the notification based upon the severity of the infraction.
 The notification will include a warning for purchasing card revocation pending further investigation and/or misuse.

 Purchasing Card charges are accumulated during the billing cycle.
 Charges are expensed against the cardholder's Banner Index in a timely manner following the billing cycle.
 No action is required by the cardholder to move these charges.
 Cardholders are encouraged to view their Banner Index to ensure that the correct amount was charged against their budget.

 Purchasing Card charges are applied to the Banner Index that the department chose at the time that they applied for the card.
 Occasionally, a department may wish to have a charge applied to another Banner Index.
 A Purchasing Card Reallocation form has been designed to transfer a Purchasing Card transaction from one Banner Index to another with proper authorization.
-The request must be received no later than five (5) working days from the close of the billing cycle (13th of each month).
+The request must be received no later than five (5) working days from the close of the billing cycle (last week day of the month).
 Click here for the Purchasing Card Reallocation form.